 - Immune system: improper functioning

-Myofascial release softens the fascia allowing space for all our systems to work normally and healing blood to flow and heal our tissues.
+Myofascial release softens the fascia, allowing space for all our systems to work normally and increases blood flow to heal our tissues.
 Scroll down to learn more about how myofascial release can target specific conditions.

 - Myofascial Release for Surgery Preparation and Recovery